If you have recovered from Covid-19, your plasma may contain antibodies which can be used to help others.

 What are antibodies?

 Antibodies are Y-shaped molecules that are made by your immune system to help fight diseases such as colds and flu and other infections.
-Antibodies are highest in the first few weeks and months after infection, which is why we are contacting you now.
+Antibodies are highest in the first few weeks and months after infection.

 What exactly is plasma?